migueloteroprado/nodepop/README.md

 - **foto**:
 An image file.
 Must be a .jpg, .jpeg, .png or .gif file
 The file will be uploaded to the server in the folder /images/anuncios.
+A timestamp will be added to the file name.
 The name of the file will be saved in the database.

 ##### Returns